rstudio/helm/charts/rstudio-pm/README.md

 - When upgrading to version 0.4.0 or later, the Package Manager service moves from running as `root` to running as the `rstudio-pm` user (with `uid:gid` `999:999`)
 - This can cause problems with file ownership when using a Persistent Volume Claim or other persistent directory
+- This can also be at-odds with your configuration if you set / copied / persisted values like `config.Launcher.ServerUser = root`.
+We added a check for this setup and a `rootCheckIsFatal` value to disable the check if needed.
+You should only disable this check if you have good reason to do so.
 - To handle the migration of existing data owned by `root`, there is now a Helm hook that essentially runs chown on the data directory every time a user runs `helm upgrade`.
 Unfortunately, we can't detect when we actually need to run this migration, so it currently runs unconditionally.
 The rook only runs when a PersistentVolumeClaim is being used for